csgactuarial/app-engine-proxy/README.md

 # App Engine Proxy

 **App Engine Proxy** is a Node.js proxy server that uses [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) to modify and proxy URL Fetch requests.
-This solution was inspired by integration with a third party that requires a dedicated IP for their firewall.
+This solution was inspired by an integration with a third party that requires a dedicated IP for their firewall.

 ### Install
 1) clone